Zunaid Ahmed Palak: Career

-Ahmed also was a committee member where he planned to incorporate "Green Technologies" into its office building principles, to reduce carbon emissions into the environment.
-He said that the building of offices and residences using green technology would not release any carbon in the environment, while the wastes would be recycled and produce energy.
-He also expressed that a delegation from India was on their way to discuss different technological issues including the building of zero carbon emitting buildings.
+Ahmed also was a committee member where he planned to incorporate "green technologies" into its office building principles, to reduce carbon emissions into the environment.
+He said that the building of offices and residences using green technology would not release any carbon in the environment, while the waste would be recycled and produce energy.
+He also expressed that a delegation from India was on their way to discuss different technological issues, including the building of zero-carbon-emitting buildings.
 He further added:

 We asked the ministry concerned to take a pilot project to build its office building using green technology as part of the initiative.
 Several other lawmakers and I shared our experience of recent visit to the southern state of Karnataka and West Bengal of India where we saw offices and houses were built using green technology.

 Palak has been president of the Bangladesh Carrom Federation since 2009, and vice president of the International Carrom Federation since 2011.